Drop anchor: Removing the minimum repayment from credit card statement increased payment sizes

 The FCA are now considering consulting on a ‘de-anchoring’ rule that would prevent customers making repayments on-line or by telephone from being automatically told their minimum repayment.
 Our research indicates that this would increase debt repayments, reducing the total cost and duration of the debt.

-Neil Stewart is Professor of Behavioural Science and teaches Behavioural Sciences for the Manager on the Executive MBA and Executive MBA (London).
-He also lectures on Business Statistics for the MSc Business Analytics and Big Data Analytics for the MSc Central Banking and Financial Regulation.
+Neil Stewart is Professor of Behavioural Science and Pro-Dean for Research, Engagement, and Impact at Warwick Business School.
+He teaches Behavioural Science and Big Data on the MSc Global Central Banking and Financial Regulation.